TRUE ALASKAN GUIDE

 The True Alaskan Guide should be a local Alaskan, or an individual who has spent extensive time in Southeast Alaska.

-- Public announcements.
-Guests should always be aware of where they are in the Inside Passage, and should be informed of points of interest along the route (lighthouses, historical sites, etc.).
+- Frequent public announcements informing guests of where they are along the route and noting points of interest along the way (lighthouses, historical sites, etc.).

 - Maintain cruise schedule along with the captain.

 - Coordinate with shore-based vendors to ensure port calls are seamless and well planned.

 - Present information during run times and formal presentations of educational programs (often after dinner).
 Topics of focus should include Alaska Native culture, local history, local industry including fishing, timber, etc., and company history.

 - Oversee and schedule educational presentations and other activities onboard.

 - Work closely with the captain to coordinate various types of active exploration off vessel, including kayaking, hikes, and DIB excursions.

 - Support and supervise the Naturalist.

 - Communicate with the Captain, Hotel Manager and the hospitality crew to keep everything on schedule.